CGTLE Foundation Scholars Program

 a.
 Applications shall be submitted electronically to the Scholarship Committee, not later than 1 May each year.

 b.
-Applicant must submit proof that one of their parents is a member of the United States Coast Guard on active duty, retired or reserve who is permanently authorized to wear the Coast Guard Tactical Law Enforcement Insignia.
+Applicant must submit proof that one of their parents is a member of the United States Coast Guard on active duty, reserve, retired or honorably discharged who is permanently authorized to wear the Coast Guard Tactical Law Enforcement Insignia.
 A document establishing eligibility of the parent is required: for example a DD-214, letter from the unit, etc.

 d.
 Applicants who have not completed one or more years at an institution of higher learning shall furnish a certified copy of his/her scholastic record beginning with the tenth grade.
 Applicants who have completed one or more years at an institution of higher learning shall furnish a certified copy of his/her academic record beyond high school.
 Unofficial transcripts should be emailed to email@example.com.
 Official transcripts will be required if selected.